spree/hub_gem/README.md

 Consuming webhooks from the hub
 -------------------------------

+This is currently not supported in 1-3-stable, the Route was broken so it was disabled.

 This extension provides your store with a generic endpoint to receive any webhook called from the hub.
 The format for all of those is: `http://mystore.com/hub/<WEBHOOK>`

 So for the add_product webhook, the endpoint url is `http://mystore.com/hub/add_product`

-You need to implement the webhook handler yourself, since no store is a like.
+You need to implement the webhook handler yourself, since no store is alike.
 The convention with this extension is that we dynamicly initialize a handler based on the webhook.
 So with the `add_product` sample, we will initialize `Spree::Hub::Handler::AddProductHandler` and call `process`